AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 This gives the maximum amount of polymorphism and the right behaviour in the presence of the monomorphism restriction, but defaulting is evil and confusing...

+At the moment we take the first option.

 ### Record update: avoiding redundant annotations